Lake Matheson: Geography

 Lake Matheson formed between two moraine terraces left by the rapid retreat of Fox Glacier / Te Moeka o Tuawe 14,000 years ago, at the end of the last glacial period.
 The retreating glacier left behind a valley and a huge slab of ice insulated by a deep layer of moraine gravel, which gradually melted and collapsed to form the lake bed.
 The lake is now about 12 km from the current terminus of the glacier in the Southern Alps.
 Moraines, outwash gravels, and river gravels dammed the valley, and the lake grew, fed by small streams and seepage – there is no major river inflow or outflow.

 Lake Matheson is 30 ha in area, with an approximately 1.5 km shoreline and an average depth of 12 m.
 The streams that feed it pass through dense native bush, and often accumulate foam after heavy rains.
 They carry organic matter and tannins from the forest, which colour the water a dark brown – this is the factor that limits visibility and enhances the mirroring effect from the lake.
 The lake water is acidic (the pH has been recorded as low as 5.5), low in nutrients, and sometimes almost de-oxygenated.
 These are all characteristics of a dystrophic brown-water lake that is accumulating organic matter; in the long run, the lake will gradually fill in and become a peat bog.

 History

 Te Ara Kairaumati was traditionally a mahinga kai (food-gathering place) for Māori people travelling along the coast to collect pounamu.
 They would stop at the lake to catch longfin eels or waterbirds.
-The lake was named Lake Matheson by the first Pākehā settlers on the Cook River flats after Murdoch Matheson, a cattle farmer in the area in the 1870s.
+The lake was named Lake Matheson by the first European settlers on the Cook River flats after Murdoch Matheson, a cattle farmer in the area in the 1870s.

 Since the rise of a New Zealand tourism industry in the early 20th century, the lake has become a popular destination for its reflections of the Southern Alps.
 The view includes the peaks of Mount Haast, La Perouse, and New Zealand's highest peaks, Aoraki / Mount Cook and Mount Tasman.
 The reflections are most visible at dawn or dusk, and the best views are in the early morning of a calm clear day, before wind disturbs the water surface or clouds form on the peaks.